 Concerning the acquisition of companies, Öko-Recherche works closely with associations from Germany (BWP, VDKF) and other EU member states (AFCE, ATF, CITEPA, SNEFFCA) and EU associations (AREA, ASERCOM, EPEE, Eurovent).
 Meanwhile about 70 companies from all levels of the refrigerant supply chain are participating in the quarterly price survey.
 Here, all information is treated confidentially and evaluated anonymously.

 Companies are invited to contribute in the price monitoring survey.
 More detailed information can be found in the webinar presentation below.
 If your are interested in participating, please contact Ms. Julia Kleinschmidt (email@example.com), who is also available for any further questions.
-Deadline for price data to be considered in the price monitoring report for the fourth quarter of 2019 (Q4/2019) is Friday, 24 January 2020.
+Deadline for price data to be considered in the price monitoring report for the first quarter of 2020 (Q1/2020) is Friday, 24 April 2020.

 - Analysis of the quota allocation mechanism and authorisations: The “HFC phase-down” enshrined in F-gas Regulation (EU) No 517/2014 has been implemented through a quota system since the beginning of 2015.
 All companies that wish to place HFCs on market must participate in this system.
 In cooperation with Öko-Institut, Öko-Recherche carried out an analysis by assessing experiences with quota allocation and authorisations, looking at potential problems and developing suggestions for the improvement of the mechanism.
 The EU Commission’s report on this topic can be found here.